carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 manipulating data in Pandas.

-Now that we have flattened our data and made a csv, we can see how many tweets we harvested from Jules's timeline using `wc`.
+Now that we have flattened our data and made a csv, we can see how many tweets we harvested from Jules's timeline using `wc` in the terminal.

-## Writing Python code in your Notebook
+How many Tweets did we get from Bergis?
-So far we have sent BASH commands and typed Markdown in our Notebooks.
-But the main reason to use Jupyter Notebooks is to write code.

 Let's load the Python libraries we will be using today, and then load our Tax Day data into a Pandas dataframe:

 `import pandas`